codyhxyz/stack/README.md

 # 🧰 stack

-awesome software i want people to be aware of
+awesome software i think more people should be aware of

 *last updated 5/4/26*